Willie Tony Clarke

 Willie Tony was a London-born man with no connections with Hampshire (and probably none even with his mother's original home in Dorset).
 So a reasonable surmise is that he did recruit training in what was then Hampshire, or served initially in a non-regional unit, and later transferred into the infantry in the area in which he was serving at the time.

-In 1915-16, Willie Tony was billeted on George Henry (Harry) Haskins in Romsey (between Winchester and Southampton).
+The earliest knowledge anyone in the family seems to have had of Willie Tony is in 1915, at age 23.
+He was billeted on George Henry (Harry) Haskins in Romsey (between Winchester and Southampton).
 That resulted in an introduction to Harry's younger brother Frederic, in Portsmouth.
 There Willie Tony met Frederic's daughter, Ethel Mary (Queenie).

+By that stage he was an NCO in the Hampshire Regiment.
+There are rumours of some colour in his youth and early adulthood.
+His sister-in-law, Freda, was never a fan of his, that much was clear.
 Several members of the family have said, independently, that Willie Tony had been in the Royal Hampshire Regiment, and that he used to go to reunions in Winchester.
 The badge visible in his wedding photo bears a strong resemblance to that of the Hampshire Regiment.
 And the birth certificate for his first child shows his occupation as 'Sergeant, 3rd Hants Regiment'.

 He married Ethel Mary (Queenie) Haskins on 19 May 1917, in St Bartholemew’s, Portsea.
 Queenie's Haskins and Roberts lines have been well-documented by Peter Haskins and John Miller.

 The marriage certificate (left, right) shows him as being 24 (although he was already 25), a bachelor and a soldier.
-His father is shown as Thony Clarke, commercial traveller, and there is no mention of him being deceased.
+His father is shown as Thony Clarke, commercial traveller, and there is no mention of his father being deceased.
 (He actually died the following year, but they had very likely been out of contact since as long ago as 1904).
 In the only wedding photo we have, Willie Tony again wore a sergeant's uniform.

 Ethel Mary is shown as 20, spinster, and her father as Frederic Haskins, grocer.
 Both were shown as residing at 4 Cleveland Road.
 The witnesses were Queenie's sister K.C.
 Haskins (Kathleen) and F.W.
 Herridge.